Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_applications.md

 ```

-The certificate should be a PEM file.
+The first parameter is your application id and the second is the certificate file.
+It should be a **PEM file**.

-Please note that If the certificate is not valid (eg. bad format, etc...), an error message is displayed.
+Please note that if the certificate content is not valid (eg. bad format, etc...), an error message is displayed to the console and the certificate will be refused by Rainbow.

-Once you have executed these commands, Rainbow is ready to send PUSH notifications to your application.
+Once you have executed these commands successfully, Rainbow will be configured and ready to send PUSH notifications to your application.

+The last task is to configure your SDK to activate the PUSH Notifications.
 Check the [IOS Getting started guide](/#/documentation/doc/sdk/ios/guides/Getting_Started) for having more information on how to use your SDK to activate the Rainbow PUSH notifications for you application.

 ### Retrieving the PUSH notifications configured for your application